privapps/notebook/README.md

 # Privapp :: Notebook

-## A Simple End to End Encrypted Notebook
+## A Simple End to End Encrypted Notebook / Website & Builder
 Privacy is a right, an irrevocable entitlement held by all human beings from the moment of birth.
 However, the boundary has been crossed systematically over and over again, not to mention about a large population is still living under heavily monitoring and censorship.

 This application is an End to End encrypted notebook that can only be viewed, edit, or shared by the permitted user.
 Unless the `E2E key` or your device is compromised, no one can view the content.